irregularengineering/blogirreng/content/defect-injection.md

 ## Concluding musings

 Hopefully the defect injection strategy to test your tests sparks your interest, too.
-There are some interesting parallels to Chaos Testing a la Netflix [link], though there's something nice about how this doesn't require you to actually take down services or machines - and also how directly it maps to the actual user experience.
+There are some interesting parallels to Chaos Testing, though there's something nice about how this doesn't require you to actually take down services or machines - and also, it's great that this directly maps to the actual user experience.
 I imagine this would also have some interesting applications to root cause analysis or reproducing nasty bugs, since we have pretty good control and visibility at the API layer.

 The next step here would be to automate the extraction of APIs hit by each E2E test, and programmatically mangling responses using MITMProxy's